 Copeland et al (2015) Neuronal activity patterns in the mediodorsal thalamus and related cognitive circuits are modulated by metabotropic glutamate receptors.
 Nat Commun 92 16 PMID: 25576798

 Do you know of a great paper that uses LY 487379 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area